oven wave logo

 3. Broken Thermostat

-When your oven is not working properly then maybe broken thermostat.
+When your oven is not working properly then maybe a broken thermostat.
 The thermostat in an oven is responsible for maintaining a consistent temperature, ensuring that your food is cooked correctly.
-If the thermostat is faulty or broken, the oven won’t be able to maintain a consistent temperature, and your food may not cook correctly.
+If the thermostat is faulty or broken, the oven won’t maintain a constant temperature, and your food may not cook correctly.
 If you notice that your oven is either too hot or too cold, it’s likely that the thermostat is malfunctioning, and you’ll need to replace it.

 To fix a broken thermostat in your oven, you’ll need to replace it.
-Start by disconnecting the power source, then remove the old thermostat and install the new one according to the manufacturer’s instructions.
-Once you’ve installed the new thermostat, turn on the oven and test it to ensure that it’s maintaining a consistent temperature.
-If you’re not comfortable replacing the thermostat yourself, it’s best to call a professional to ensure that the job is done correctly and safely.
+Start by disconnecting the power source, remove the old thermostat, and install the new one according to the manufacturer’s instructions.
+Once you’ve installed the new thermostat, turn on the oven and test it to ensure it maintains a consistent temperature.
+If you’re uncomfortable replacing the thermostat yourself, it’s best to call a professional to ensure the job is done correctly and safely.

 Oven is not working-Broken Thermostat